 Acupuncture today still suffers from skepticism and doubt from medical professionals and the public in part because of the Traditional Chinese Medicine (TCM) cultural narrative of Qi and Meridans still used to teach "How acupuncture Works" in American and other Acupuncture Schools around the world.10

 Acupuncture has been used for thousands of years by millions of people

-Centuries of use can account for some validation to acupuncture's effectiveness, but it is over 60 years of scientific research into if acupuncture really works shows conclusive evidence that acupuncture is highly effective to treat acute or chronic pain and inflammation.
+Centuries of use can account for some validation to acupuncture's effectiveness, but it is over 60 years of scientific research into how acupuncture really works shows conclusive evidence that acupuncture is highly effective to treat acute or chronic pain and inflammation.

 In 2007 a pragmatic trial in Germany of nearly half a million people treated with evidence-based (medical acupuncture) acupuncture for headache, low back pain, and osteoarthritis reported that 76% cases found acupuncture to be effective to reduce pain11.